 - An employer agrees flexible working arrangements for three female employees straight away, but when a male employee puts in a flexible working request, the employer refuses it, or fails to agree to it in a timely manner.
 This would be sexual discrimination because the employer evidently prioritised the female employees’ requests over the male employee’s request.

 Sex discrimination and caring responsibilities

-It’s also unlawful to discriminate against somebody who has caring responsibilities for children or for elderly and disabled adults.
-For example, if you’re a female employee and you ask your employer for later start times, so you can take your children to school, it’s illegal for them to discriminate against you in refusing the request.
+It’s also unlawful to discriminate against somebody who has caring responsibilities, for children or for elderly and disabled adults.
+For example, if you’re a female employee and you ask your employer for later start times, so you can take your children to school, it’s illegal for them to discriminate against you.

 This would come under flexible working requests, which include:

 - Taking time out to attend hospital appointments

 If the child or adult you are caring for is disabled and your employer discriminates against you for requesting flexible working, this could be classified as disability discrimination.